KevinModi20/KevinModi20/README.md

 ### Glad To see You!!

-Pursuing bachelor's in Artificial Intelligence & Machine Learning From Universal College of Engineering in Mumbai
+Pursuing bachelor's in Artificial Intelligence & Machine Learning From Universal College of Engineering in Mumbai.
+I am passionate about using machine learning to solve real-world problems and to make a positive impact on people's lives.
+I am always looking for new opportunities to learn and to develop my skills in this field.
+I love to experiment with new technologies.
+In my free time, I like to work on side projects and to read up on the latest advancements in machine learning.

 <br/>